sejori/peko/README.md

 ### Apps on the edge

 The modern JavaScript edge rocks because the client-server gap practically disappears.
 We can share modules across the client and cloud.
-If we want TS source we can [emit](https://github.com/denoland/deno_emit) JS.

 This eliminates much of the bloat in traditional JS server-side systems, increasing project simplicity while making our software faster and more efficient.

-This is made possible by engines such as Deno that are built to the [ECMAScript](https://tc39.es/) specification</a> and can run TypeScript natively.
-UI libraries like [Preact](https://github.com/preactjs/preact) combined with [htm](https://github.com/developit/htm) offer lightning fast client-side hydration with a browser-friendly markup syntax.
+This is made possible by engines such as Cloudflare Workers, Deno and Bun that are built to the [ECMAScript](https://tc39.es/) specification</a>.

 If you are interested in contributing please submit a PR or get in contact ^^